FeatureBaseDB/featurebase-docs/docs/cloud/cloud-query/cloud-query-sample-db.md

 has_toc: false
 ---

-# How do I evaluate FeatureBase sample data?
+# How do I query the billion row database?
 {: .no_toc }

 {% include /cloud-db/cloud-sample-db-summary.md %}